JonnyKong/UofT-ECE361-ComputerNetworks/README.md

 ## The Text Conferencing Lab
 This lab uses UNIX TCP sockets to implement a simple text conferencing application.
 The following features have been implemented:
 * Multiple users
 * Users must log in with credentials.
-Server maintains a database for registered users.
+Server maintains a database for registered users
 * Group chat support
 * Domain name resolution
 * Allow inviting other users to a group chat